NarekA/lexis-nexis-parser/README.md

 Advanced Usage:
 ```
-python lexis_nexis_parser.py file.txt --num-geo=6 -o data.csv -e CITY -m 1000
+python lexis_nexis_parser.py file.txt --num-geo=6 -o data.csv -e CITY COUNTRY -m 1000
 ```

-This parses the same file but extract an extra field (CITY), it also extracts up to 6 geo locations and has a maxumum number of characters per excel cell of 1000.
+This parses the same file but extract two extra fields (CITY, COUNTRY), it also extracts up to 6 geo locations and has a maxumum number of characters per excel cell of 1000.
 Also the advanced version saves the output to data.csv instead of {filename}_out.csv

 ```